yogsototh/krambook/README.md

 # Write Books like a Hacker

 Quality and scalability of XeLaTeX _&amp;_ readable as Markdown.
+You can look at the `krambook.pdf` to see what you can achieve.

 __Idea__: provide macros for Markdown then transform the text in Latex and generate a `pdf` file.

 __Why not using LaTeX directly?__
-Simply because %latex_ is verbose and full of backslashes.
+Simply because LaTeX is verbose and full of backslashes.
 To prove my point, simply compare a LaTeX and a Markdown file.

 LaTeX: